bombasticSlacks/Aspirant/Game/Combat.md

 ### Combat Modifiers
 These are modifiers you can apply to attacks and manoeuvres which will put you at a negative to the skill test but will make the attack or manoeuvre do additional things.
 Several other powerful modifiers can be learned by taking specific combat training.
 #### Called Shot
-Your attack has a guaranteed hit location. -2 for arm or leg shots, -1 for chest shots, -3 for headshots.
+Your attack has a guaranteed hit location. -2 for arm or leg shots, -1 for chest shots, -3 for head shots.
 #### Difficult Hit
 You make your attacks harder to predict and therefore harder to avoid.
 You can give yourself a -1, -3 or -5 to your skill test to give your opponent a similar negative to any reactions.
 #### Reposition